 Conclusion

 Account receivable is a billing form that the seller or company proposes to the buyer who has been in debt.
-In addition, there are several characteristics.
-One of them is having a maturity date seen from the.
-Also, there are several types of accounts receivable, from notes receivable to the other.
+It has several characteristics, one of which is having a maturity date.
+Also, there are several types of accounts receivable, from notes receivable to others.